 B. USATF Hearing Panels: Panels of the National Athletics Board of Review (NABR) shall conduct hearings and appeals heard by USATF.

-1. Panel Members: The NABR panel shall consist of three (3) members: a chair, an at-large member, and an Active Athlete member.
+1. Panel Members: The NABR panel shall consist of three (3) disinterested, impartial, and unbiased members: a chair, an at-large member, and an Actively Engaged Athlete member (or a Ten Year Athlete when such complaint involves the Olympic, Paralympic, Pan American, Parapan American, or Youth Olympic Games).
 There shall also be first and second alternates.
 Additional alternates may be appointed.
 If a member is disqualified or declines to serve, an alternate for the member shall substitute for the member.
 If an insufficient number of NABR members and alternates are available for a hearing, the panel shall be filled with emergency special appointments.
 The special appointments shall end when the hearing concludes.
 All panels shall include at least one Active Athlete.

-2. Appointments and Terms: Appointments and emergency special appointments shall be made jointly by the Law and Legislation Committee and Athletes Advisory Committee chairs, and approved by the President.
+2. Appointments and Terms: Appointments and emergency special appointments shall be made jointly by the Law and Legislation Committee and Athletes Advisory Committee, and approved by the President.
 Panel members shall serve four (4) - year terms that commence on January 1 of the year following the originally scheduled Summer Olympic Games.

 3. Removal of an NABR member: An NABR arbitrator’s term may be terminated for good cause by majority vote of the Law and Legislation and Athlete’s Advisory Committee chairs and the President.
 Good cause may include, but is not limited to, the following: